Dear SaaStr: Should I Start My SaaS App Off Totally Free?

-Almost always — no matter how freemium you want to go in SaaS, you should at least have a paid edition.
-Even if you are going freemium.
+Almost always — no matter how freemium you want to go in SaaS, you should at least have a paid edition on Day 1.
+Even if you are going pure freemium.

 My top 50 biggest mistakes include not charging at all for our first few months.

-- Second, free customers can burn through a lot of your resources.
+- Second, free users can burn through a lot of your resources.
 You have to treat them like paying customers, but they aren’t.

-- Third, and by far most importantly — they can give you the wrong feedback.
+- Third, free users often they can give you the wrong feedback.
 Free customers want stuff that free users want.
-They want different features, different integrations, different everything than paying customers.
+They want different features, different integrations, different everything, than paying customers.
 So you have to be careful to triage their feedback.

 Freemium sometimes works — if it’s a product everyone can use, that ideally, has a viral component.
-Again, Slack and Zoom.
-And when it works at scale, when million and millions and millions will use your product every single day — well that’s magic.
+Again, Slack and Zoom, Canva, and Grammarly.
+And when it works at scale, when millions and millions and millions will use your product every single day — well, that’s magic.

 This is rare in SaaS, however.
 More of us end up getting to $100m+ ARR on the back of solution sales and a bit more enterprise strategy, or at least a hybrid model a la Asana.

 So 98 times out of 100 in SaaS, I’d take 5 paying customers over 500 or even 5,000 “free” users and 0 paying customers.
 98/100, those 5,000 free users won’t even turn into 5 paying customers.
 And they’ll suck up so much time.